-Nuclear Gauge (NG)
+Nuclear Gauge (NUC)

 The CIT Program provides three methods for obtaining certification: